BESL Pro Season 5

 Deletion of Match Results

-If a Team gets disqualified or leaves the League, their upcoming games will be counted as forfeit losses.
+If a Team gets disqualified from or leaves the League, then the match that they played/were supposed to play on that week is counted as a forfeit loss.

 9. EVENT RULES - FINALS